 There are usually a lot of events/parties organized around I/O by various companies, so make sure you register for them.
 Twitter and Meetup are good sources to find out about these events.

 Tip #5 - Pick talks to attend after the keynote

 The conference schedule is published months in advance, so most people go in and spend hours selecting all the talks they want to attend.
 The thing is, the schedule is updated each year right after the keynote to include talks related to all the new things that were just announced.
 They do this to avoid speculation, rumours and leaking any announcements ahead of time.
 Once the actual schedule is available after the keynote, you can go book the talks you want to go to.

 Tip #6 - Reserve your seat for the talks you want to attend

-Last year, in order to elimate huge queues outside the breakout sessions, Google started letting people reserve your seat in advance through the I/O website and apps.
+Starting in 2017, Google started letting people reserve your seat in advance through the I/O website and apps to elimate huge queues outside the breakout sessions.
 If they continue to do so this year, it’s a really convenient way to make sure you don’t miss the talk you really want to attend.